This article is also available in Chinese閱讀中文版 →

 cron sets up scheduled tasks. gateway lets OpenClaw restart itself.

 Every morning at 6:47, my Telegram receives a Daily Brief prepared by OpenClaw — what I need to do today, pending messages to reply to, and the weather forecast.
-That’s cron plus message in action, and it’s the core of my AI goal management system.
+That’s cron plus message in action, — OpenClaw is the bridge between my entire AI second brain and my phone, so I stay in the loop even away from my computer.

 Agent Communication: agents_list